maxharlow/reconcile/README.md

 Parameters:
 * `apiToken` An OpenCorporates API token.
 * `jurisdiction` If all individuals have the same jurisdiction you can specify it here instead of in a column.
-Optional.
-* `individualNameField` Individual name column.
-Optional.
-Default is `"individualName"`.
+Optional. p* `individualNameField` Individual name column.
 * `individualDateOfBirthField` Individual birth date column.
 It should use [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).
 For a range the two dates should be separated with a colon.
 Optional.
-Default is `"individualDateOfBirth"`.
 * `individualJurisdictionField` Jurisdiction code column, if any.
 It should use [ISO 3166-2 format](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes).
 Optional.
-Default is `"individualJurisdiction"`.

 Produces a CSV including columns:
 * `officerName`
 * `officerPosition`
 * `officerNationality`
 * `officerOccupation`
-* `officerAddress` (only if an API token is sent)
+* `officerAddress`
-* `officerDateOfBirth` (only if an API token is sent)
+* `officerDateOfBirth`
 * `companyName`
 * `companyNumber`
 * `companyJurisdiction`